What Causes Chronic Relapse?

 When someone does relapse, going back to treatment is of the utmost importance.
 In cases of chronic relapse, a traditional 30-day program might not be enough for some people.
 They might see more success by starting a 90-day treatment program or moving into a sober living home.
 A treatment professional can recommend a long-term program to reduce future relapses.

-If you or a loved one struggle with addiction, get help now.
-Nexus Recovery Services specializes in addiction treatment and encompasses holistic therapy for the mind, body, and soul with a focus on staying active and connected to nature.
-Our mission is to provide tools and support for every client’s seamless transition into a meaningful and fulfilling life of sobriety.
+If you or a loved one struggles with addiction, help is available.
+Nexus Recovery specializes in addiction treatment and encompasses holistic therapy for the mind, body, and soul, with a focus on staying active and connected to nature.
+Our mission is to provide tools and support for every client’s seamless transition into an essential and fulfilling life of sobriety.
 We offer a free and confidential consultation.

 If you are considering treatment for yourself or a loved one, call us today at (310) 881-9151.